-In each odd-numbered year following the annual municipal election, the City shall request proposals for the deposit of City funds and the making of short-term loans to the City within constitutional, statutory and ordinance limitations from any banking corporation or association or savings and loan corporations or associations having a permanent place of business within the City of Bolivar, Missouri, and which may desire to be selected as such depository, provided that the first (1st) proposal under this Chapter shall be accepted at the August, 1989 meeting of the Board of Aldermen for the period of September 1, 1989 through April 10, 1991.
+Beginning with the selection of the depository for the City for the years 2018 and thereafter, the City shall request proposals for the deposit of City funds and the making of short-term loans to the City within constitutional, statutory and ordinance limitations from any banking corporation or association or savings and loan corporations or associations having a permanent place of business within the City of Bolivar, Missouri, and which may desire to be selected as such depository, provided that the City may keep such financial corporation in its position as depository for the City for a period of up to four (4) years before the next request for proposals for depository.

-Notice that such proposals will be received, shall be published for two (2) times, the last such publication to be at least ten (10) days prior to the date established for the acceptance of such proposals in some newspaper of general circulation published in the City of Bolivar, Missouri.
+Notice that such proposals will be received shall be published two (2) times, the last such publication to be at least ten (10) days prior to the date established for the acceptance of such proposals in some newspaper of general circulation published in the City of Bolivar, Missouri.

 No proposal shall be received by the City of Bolivar unless the financial institution submitting the same has an established place of business within the corporate limits of the City of Bolivar, Missouri, at which it provides all banking services required by the City, nor unless its deposits are insured to the limits established by the United States Government by an agency of the United States.
 The Board of Aldermen may consider the financial condition of any financial institution submitting a proposal in selecting a depository in addition to any other relevant consideration.